unixorn/awesome-zsh-plugins/README.md

 * [pr-jobs](https://github.com/zpm-zsh/pr-jobs) - Creates an environment variable which can be used to display background job information in a custom prompt.
 * [pr-node](https://github.com/zpm-zsh/pr-node) - Sets an environment variable which can be used to display nodeJS information in a custom prompt.
 * [pr-return](https://github.com/zpm-zsh/pr-return) - Plugin for ZSH who displays the exit status of the last command run.
+* [presenter-mode](https://github.com/idadzie/zsh-presenter-mode) - Expands aliases during presentations.
+It also increases the terminal window's contrast to enhance visibility.
 * [pretty-time](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 * [profile-secrets](https://github.com/gmatheu/shell-plugins) - Securely keep sensitive variables (api tokens, passwords, etc) as part of your terminal init files.
 Uses gpg to encrypt/decrypt the file with your secrets.
 * [project (gko)](https://github.com/gko/project) - Create node/python/ruby project both locally and on github(private or public repository).